 Painted Buntings can be spotted in both summer and winter in Florida, albeit in different places.
 Look for them in the winter in areas south of Fort Myers throughout the peninsula.
-Remember that they probably won’t be red.
-Outside of the breeding season, males molt into a lime-green shade.

 In the spring and summer, a small eastern population nests in the coastline north of Melbourne.
 If you live outside of these boundaries, don’t worry.
 Painted Buntings migrate in the fall and spring over the whole of the state.

 The Ruby-throated Hummingbird is one of the only hummingbirds that makes its home in the eastern half of North America.
 You can attract them to your yard with a traditional hummingbird feeder as well as nectar-producing flowers.

 Spot this bird in the spring and summer in Florida in areas north of Tampa on both the Gulf and Atlantic coasts.
 If you live along the coast and south of Tampa, you may be lucky enough to harbor some Ruby-throated Hummingbirds in the winter months.
 Most of the population winters in southern Mexico and Central America, but a small group stays in southern Florida.